mathias/dotfiles/README.md

 The only file in `git/` is the `.gitconfig` file which prepares some of my git aliases and sets my git user.

+### tmux/

+Contains a .tmux.conf file that sets up tmux.
+Very basic config at this point.
+Hoping to improve that once I read [Brian Hogan's new book](http://pragprog.com/book/bhtmux/tmux).

+### vim/

 Inside `vim/` you'll find files to set up vim, naturally:
  * `.vim/` directory containing pathogen.vim, which loads everything else into vim.
  * `.vimrc` is the main vim config file.
 It mostly serves to get pathogen going.